2024 Geelong Football Club season: Season summary

 Irish key forward Aishling Moloney had a standout season, kicking 21 goals to share the AFL Women's leading goalkicker award with 's Taylor Smith.
 Moloney and Morrison would also gain selection in the initial squad for the 2024 AFL Women's All-Australian team, with Moloney selected in the final squad at centre-half forward.
 Moloney would also receive nine votes in the 2024 AFL Women's best and fairest award count.

 The team's best win came in week 8 when they defeated the reigning premiers Brisbane at GMHBA Stadium by 10 points.
 Disappointingly Geelong was held goalless for the first time in their loss to in week 3.

 Nina Morrison won the club's best and fairest award with 138 votes, ahead of Aishling Moloney (98 votes) and 2023 winner Georgie Prespakis (74 votes).
 Playing a midfield role, Morrison averaged 20.8 disposals, 7.1 tackles and 3.9 clearances per match, also kicking five goals for the season.

 Following the end of the season, Irish defender Anna-Rose Kennedy made the decision to return to Ireland for personal reasons.

-Pre season
+Preseason

 Before the start of the season in late August, the club participated in two preseason fixtures.
 The first a match simulation against at Olympic Park Oval was played on 10 August, which Geelong won 4.5 (29) to 3.6 (24); that was followed on 17 August by an official practice match against at Windy Hill, where the club was defeated 3.5 (23) to 4.9 (33).